 Firepower announced its Next-Generation Firewall (NGFW) that combines IPS threat prevention, integrated application control and firewall capabilities in a high-performance security appliance.

-- NGFWs are able to from entering a network
+- NGFWs are able to block malware from entering a network

 - They are better equipped to address Advanced Persistent Threats (APTs)